kanishka-commits/JavaScript/Advance.md

 })();
 ```
 We can create it using nrml functiona also but we'll need not to "call" ir, directly call "CounterModule.increment()" like this

+Why we use IIFE:
+  - To run code as soon as it’s written.
+  - Create private variables or functions that cannot be accessed from outside.
+  - To avoid accidental variable leaks.(If you forget var/let/const)

+Easy method to write: 1st. ()()   2nd. (function(){})()

 ## Strict Mode
 In 'Strict mode,' however, all forms of errors, including silent errors, will be thrown.
 As a result, debugging becomes a lot simpler.\